AdobeDocs/analytics-learn.en/help/analysis-workspace/calendar-and-date-ranges/date-comparisons-in-analysis-workspace.md

 ---
 # Date Comparisons in Analysis Workspace {#date-comparisons-in-analysis-workspace}

-In this video, we will show you how to leverage two date comparison features in [!UICONTROL freeform tables] - '[!UICONTROL add time period column]' and '[!UICONTROL compare time periods].'
+In this video, you will learn how to leverage two date comparison features in [!UICONTROL freeform tables] - '[!UICONTROL add time period column]' and '[!UICONTROL compare time periods].'

 >[!VIDEO](https://video.tv.adobe.com/v/23985/?quality=12&learn=on)